hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 Villages stopping practices that lessened pilgrim visitors

 Nenzi recognizes that efforts made by regional authorities to attract visitors to their region,  requesting ferry services to lower fares and
-"These official ordinances and self-imposed codes of conduct intended to regulate the proliferation of traffic indicate the growing complexity of the space of travel and the increasing weight of consumer logic" (309).
+"These official ordinances and self-imposed codes of conduct intended to regulate the proliferation of traffic indicate the growing complexity of the space of travel and the increasing weight of consumer logic.
+For *meisho* like Oyama and Enoshima to maintain their appeal in the eyes of consumer tourists, the promise of worldly benefits bestowed by the enshrined deities had to be complemented with the guarantee of more immediate gratifications - teahouses, inns, restaurants, souvenir stands, and, at least in Oyama, a baggage delivery network.
+(309)" (Nenzi 309).

+"Simultaneously, villages in the region competed among themselves to secure a share of the profits to be derived from pilgrims headed for Oyama" (309)

+The value of pilgrimage came from meibutsu
+"Many locations without any other notable appeal could create themselves as *meisho* simply by promoting the (301) right house special.53 Elsewhere tasty cuisine served as a means to add to the fame of a locale and to increase its appeal as a travel destination" (302)

+Nenzi's observation of "Oda's comment suggests that consumerism reached religious sites as well as lyrical meisho.
+Nineteenth-century visitors may have been drawn by the mountain's traditional sacred aura, but they were not fully satisfied unless the complex catered to their less spiritual appetites as well" (304)

+**Amber**
-The Ōyama pilgrimage also feuled the regional economy, by creating a demand for inns, ferries, and other travel related services (ibid, 148), and over time these nearby towns came to rely on Ōyama pilgrimage (150).
+The Ōyama pilgrimage also feuled the regional economy, by creating a demand for inns, ferries, and other travel related services (ibid, 148), and over time these nearby towns came to rely on Ōyama pilgrimage (Amber 150).

 ##### Tosa ( #Roberts_1998)
 *South region of Shikoku*